-Professor Trapani is Executive Director Cancer Research at Peter Mac, Head of the Cancer Immunology Program and Head of the Cancer Cell Death Laboratory.
-Professor Trapanis research interests include the immunopathology of viral and auto-immune diseases, apoptosis induction by cytotoxic lymphocytes and cancer immunotherapy; he has authored more than 230 research papers, reviews and book chapters on these topics.
-Professor Trapani is also a member of the Executive (Board) of Cancer Council Victoria and of many peer-review bodies in academia and industry.
+Joe’s research interests include the immunopathology of viral and auto-immune diseases, apoptosis induction by cytotoxic lymphocytes and cancer immunotherapy.
+He has authored > 310 research papers, reviews and book chapters (>24K cites, H-index 82).
+Joe Trapani has been a member of the Executive (Board) of the Cancer Council Victoria since 2007, and Chaired its Medical and Scientific Committee since 2013.
+Joe participates in many other peer-review bodies for State and Federal governments, and in academia and industry.

 Joe Trapani received his medical degree in 1977 and his PhD in 1985 from UoM.
 He completed physician training in rheumatology (FRACP 1985) and received his PhD in the immunogenetics of B27-related arthropathy.